Dedzal/radeon-relive-track-merger/README.md

    `Radeon Relive\ArmA 3`) or the entire `Radeon Relive` directory to process all replays.

 2. **Select Output Folder** <br>
-   Define where the processed files will be saved.
-By default, the output directory is set to `INPUT_FOLDER\replays_merged`, and the directory structure is preserved.
+   Define where the processed replays will be saved.
+By default, the output directory is set to `INPUT_FOLDER\replays_merged`.
+The directory structure of the output folder will remain identical to the input folder, meaning that your processed replays will be separated by game.
    If you prefer to overwrite the original files, the output folder option will be disabled.

 3. **Process Files** <br>
-   Click the `Process` button to start merging microphone tracks into corresponding replays.
+   Click the `Process` button to start embedding microphone tracks into corresponding replays.
 Files without a matching microphone track will either be copied or left untouched based on your settings.

 **File Identification**: